-In honor of today being the first Sunday of the NFL season I thought I’d highlight some interesting numbers on the economic impact of fantasy football in the workplace.
+In honor of the NFL season being back on I thought I’d highlight some interesting numbers on the economic impact of fantasy football in the workplace.

 Sure, the season technically kicked off Wednesday when the Cowboys beat the Giants, but today is when it really gets rolling.

 For starters, an article on AdWeek argued that fantasy football is a $5 billion business, with the majority of the benefit going to advertising and media companies.

 When all is said and done, I suspect that the true impact is considerably larger, as the fantasy football craze has helped drive the huge popularity (and profitability) of the NFL itself.
 Unfortunately, these indirect impacts are hard to measure, and it’s also difficult to separate cause from effect.

 But it’s not all good news, as an estimated 22.3 million employed fantasy football “owners” spend at least an hour a week managing their rosters.
 Given an average pay rate of $19.33/hour (according to BLS statistics) that works out to just short of $431 million in lost productivity per week.